radulecu/kubeplay/README.md

       name: admin-user
       namespace: kubernetes-dashboard

+Apply the file:

+    kubectl apply -f admin-user-config.yaml

 Get the token for the user:

     kubectl -n kubernetes-dashboard create token admin-user

-Although not recommended in production you can access the dashboard from outside the cluster:
+Although not recommended in production you can access the dashboard from outside the cluster without the proxy:

 Read more at https://unixcop.com/how-to-access-kubernetes-dashboard-from-outside-cluster